00labs/huma-monorepo/doc/Huma Protocol Spec V1.md

 Each credit line has its personalized interest rate.
 The Evaluation Agent will consider each account’s credit history and income stability to determine the interest rate.

 This rate can be changed by the Evaluation Agent.
 Since it is a credit line, the new interest rate will apply to both the existing balance and new drawdowns.
 The rate change will take effect starting from the next pay period, thus, there is no change to the due amount to the current pay period.

-**Question: **Do we want to put a timeline for the user to initiate the first drawdown?
-Once past this timeline, withdrawals will be rejected

 #### 4.6.3 Payments Per Cycle